Getting Veterans (VA) Disability for Hypertension

-Even with a valid claim, the application process for VA disability can be complex and unpredictable, and many veterans receive denials despite meeting the qualifications to receive benefits.
+Even with a valid claim, the application process for VA disability can be complex and unpredictable, and many veterans receive denials despite meeting the necessary criteria.
 The veterans advocates at Chisholm Chisholm & Kilpatrick LTD can help.
-Let us put our successful experience to work for you.
-Call now for a free consultation: 800-544-9144.
+Let us put our experience to work for you.
+Call now for a free consultation at 800-544-9144.

 What Is Service Connection?